No. You may enter as many as you like. The most you can enter at one time is 40.

 What are your categories?

 Subject matter is open, and we have no categories.
-You must indicate for each photo entered whether it is a black-and-white photo or color; however, the judges and publisher may move it from one color to the other for judging and, if chosen, for publication in the hardcover book.
+We will determine if a photo is black and white or color for judging and, if chosen, for publication in the hardcover book.

 Does Photographer’s Forum require a model release of the people who are subjects of the photograph?